pytorch/TensorRT/docsrc/ts/creating_torchscript_module_in_python.rst

     model = LeNet()
     script_model = torch.jit.script(model)

 There are reasons to use one path or another, the PyTorch documentation has information on how to choose.
-From a Torch-TensorRT prespective, there is better support (i.e your module is more likely to compile) for traced modules because it doesn't include all the complexities of a complete programming language, though both paths supported.
+From a Torch-TensorRT perspective, there is better support (i.e your module is more likely to compile) for traced modules because it doesn't include all the complexities of a complete programming language, though both paths supported.